pixeltricks/sapphire/docs/en/reference/modeladmin.md

 Has-many and many-many relationships are usually handled via the `[GridField](/reference/grid-field)` class, more specifically the `[api:GridFieldAddExistingAutocompleter]` and `[api:GridFieldRelationDelete]` components.
 They provide a list/detail interface within a single record edited in your ModelAdmin.
+The autocompleter may also spread its search to attributes of a has_many relation if this attribute is defined in DataObject::searchableFields().

 ## Permissions